 Do you have my transcripts from my application to Brock or do I need to send them again?

-You will need to send Med Plus a copy of your transcripts for us to evaluate your eligibility for the program.
+You will need to give us permission on the Med Plus application for us to view your transcripts that Brock has recieved so we can evaluate your eligibility for the program.

 Do I send transcripts now or when the year is complete?